jquery - Why is this nth-child returning an unexpected element? -

 <div id="wrapper"> <div id="parent1"> <div id="child1"> <div id="child1_1"> <div id="child1_1_1"> <div id="child1_1_1_1"> </div> <div id="child1_1_1_2"> </div> </div> <div id="child1_1_2"> </div> </div> <div id="child1_2"> <div id="child1_2_1"> </div> </div> </div> </div> <div id="parent2"> </div> </div> var $o1 = $("#wrapper"); var id = $("div:nth-child(2)",$o1).attr("id"); alert(id);

-method, says on tin, limits selection element's children, matched child. use instead pass :nth-child()
+the .children() method, says on tin, limits selection element's children, matched child. use instead pass :nth-child() selector so:

 var id = $('> div:nth-child(2)', $o1).attr('id');